aloubyansky/quarkus-ext-repo-proto/README.md

 At this point, there is a simple extension repository specification file in YAML format (an example can be found in `playground\quarkus-extensions-repo.yaml`) that lists Maven coordinates of the existing platform BOMs as well as Maven coordinates of extensions that aren't appearing in any platform.
+Theoretically, this kind of file could be exposed to the users and be defining the content of an extension repository (e.g. Quarkus community extension repository).

 There is a repository builder (implemented in the `builder` module) that can parse the spec yaml file and build the corresponding object model that allows to perform all sorts of queries accross the repository, such as: